 – Use a multimeter to do a continuity test.

-If it turns out that a fuse is blown, you can purchase a new one at a hardware store.
+If it turns out you’ve blown a fuse, you can purchase a new one at a hardware store.
 If, on the other hand, both the breakers and the fuses are in perfect working order, then a faulty compressor may be to blame for your lack of cool air.

-Related blogs: 10 Reasons Why Your AC Won’t Turn On
+Related blog: 9 Reasons Why Your AC Won’t Turn On

 3. Your AC Stops Blowing Cold Air

-If your air filters and condensate lines are clean and you’re positive you don’t have a refrigerant leak, the compressor may be responsible for your lack of cold air.
+If your air filters and condensate lines are clean and you’re confident you don’t have a refrigerant leak, the compressor may be responsible for your lack of cold air.